 Credit Risk.
-There is a risk that the issuer of a mortgage-backed security may experience unanticipated financial problems causing their securities to decline in value.
+There is a risk that the issuer of an MBS may experience unanticipated financial problems causing their securities to decline in value.
 Changes in the market's perception of the issuer's financial strength or in a security's credit rating, which reflects a third party's assessment of the credit risk presented by a particular issuer, may affect debt securities' value.
-The value of a mortgage-backed security is influenced by the factors affecting the housing market or the other assets underlying such securities.
-As a result, during periods of declining asset values, difficult or frozen credit markets, significant changes in interest rates, or deteriorating economic conditions, mortgage-backed may decline in value, face valuation difficulties, become more volatile and/or become illiquid.
+The value of an MBS is influenced by the factors affecting the housing market or the other assets underlying such securities.
+As a result, during periods of declining asset values, difficult or frozen credit markets, significant changes in interest rates, or deteriorating economic conditions, MBS may decline in value, face valuation difficulties, become more volatile and/or become illiquid.
 In addition, the Fund is subject to the risk that the issuer of a fixed income security will fail to make timely payments of interest or principal, or may stop making such payments altogether.

 Interest Rate Risk.
 Interest rate changes can be sudden and unpredictable, and are influenced by a number of factors, including government policy, monetary policy, inflation expectations, perceptions of risk, and supply and demand for bonds.
 When interest rates increase this may result in a decrease in the value of debt securities held by the Fund.
-Conversely, as interest rates decrease, mortgage-backed securities' prices typically do not rise as much as the prices of comparable bonds.
+Conversely, as interest rates decrease, MBS prices typically do not rise as much as the prices of comparable bonds.
 Changes in government intervention may have adverse effects on investments, volatility, and illiquidity in debt markets.
+The Fund may be subject to heightened levels of interest rate risk because the Federal

-Recent market events stemming from the COVID-19 pandemic have impacted interest rates.
-Interest rates have fallen to historic lows during the COVID-19 pandemic and the Federal Reserve Bank and stimulus actions by the United States Congress have also caused interest rates to fall.
-An environment with falling interest rates may lead to a rise in the price of MBS or the increase in defaults on mortgages; falling interest rates can increase refinance activity which will increase the prepayment risk.
+Reserve has raised, and may continue to raise, interest rates.
+An environment with rising interest rates may lead to a decrease in the price of MBS or the increase in defaults on mortgages.